 5. Connect with others.

-During the last week of school, I was surprised to see how many fliers my children came home with for summer activities.
 I am a firm believer in having some scheduled fun time, but also some time for children to use their creative imaginations and do a lot of completely unscheduled times of play – some “downtime” so to speak, so be sure to include that in your children’s summer agenda as well.

 What are some activities your children love partaking in during the summer months?